 There is nothing worse than that feeling of having your head in a clamp.
 Whether the pain starts in your neck, the back of your head or front and center behind your eyes, stress headaches can derail your entire day.
 While reducing your stress level can often reduce your stress-related headaches, getting rid of the pressure you are under is not always practical.
-Call our office today and find out how a physical therapist just may be the key to getting rid of stress-related headaches once and for all.
+Call The Physical Therapy Institute today and find out how a physical therapist just may be the key to getting rid of stress-related headaches once and for all.

 What are Stress-Related Headaches?

 Stress-related headaches, also known as tension headaches, feel like a dull ache or pressure in your forehead or in the back of your neck or head.
 Lasting anywhere from 30 minutes to days at a time, this type of headache is the most common kind of headache in adults.
 Tension headaches often start in the middle of the day, in the back of your head and can spread forward as time goes on.